 Many people across the UK are disconnected from nature due to where they live or other life circumstances and do not recognise the practical, economic and social benefits nature provides to the UK.
-Access to nature is not equal across the country and some communities miss out on these benefits, especially if they live in poorer urban areas (where concentrations of ethnic minorities live) or have a disability that restricts their ability to travel to areas where nature is.
+Access to nature is not equal across the country and some communities miss out on these benefits, especially those living in more deprived urban areas, people from ethnic minority backgrounds and people with disabilities that restrict their ability to travel to areas where nature is.
 It also seems that governments have previously prioritised improving natural environments in more affluent areas of the country.